Nurturing the Child with a Cold

 When your child wakes in a feverish fit and you are near to wipe the hair from their face; when you offer your shirt to wipe their runny nose on; when you spoon-feed them tea infused with your prayers; when you hold them in your loving arms for security and comfort; you are helping your child to heal!

 The next time you find yourself facing a long stretch of runny noses or hacking coughs, remember that by providing simple mothering, tender love, caresses and care, you are providing healing for your child!

 And, in this season of darkening days, I can also look to some bright spots.

 Halloween is coming with its promise of conquering ghosts, goblins and demons!
 The candlelit pumpkins and sweets of the season abound, even if Trick-or-Treating is on hold because of the pandemic.

 Thanksgiving is soon after, with traditional comfort foods, even if it will be celebrated via Zoom this year.

-And Hanukkah and Christmas bring the shift of the season.
-The longest night will pass and even though the days are cold, and usually snowy, the sunlight returns with its promise of warmth and abundance.
+A couple of December birthdays, Hanukkah and Christmas mark the shift of the season.
+The longest night will pass and even though the days are cold and usually snowy, the sunlight returns with its promise of warmth and abundance.